clemsos/writings/_quora/2018-09-20-Does-Shenzhen-have-a-good-airport.md

 date: '2018-09-20'
 source: quora
 language: en
-title: 'Clément Renaud\''s answer to Does Shenzhen have a good airport? - Quora'
+title: 'Clément Renaud\''s answer to Does Shenzhen have a good airport?'
 ---

 One of my favorite.
 Brand new, spacious, with very good services and